Berlusconi lawyers attack tax fraud conviction, say will appeal

-ROME, Oct 26 (Reuters) - SIlvio Berlusconi’s lawyers fiercely criticised his conviction for tax fraud on Friday, saying they would appeal against the “incredible” verdict that sentenced him to four years inprisonment.
+ROME (Reuters) - SIlvio Berlusconi’s lawyers fiercely criticized his conviction for tax fraud on Friday, saying they would appeal against the “incredible” verdict that sentenced him to four years imprisonment.

-“The sentence is absolutely incredible,” the former prime minister’s defence lawyers Piero Longo and Niccolo Ghedini said in a statement.
+“The sentence is absolutely incredible,” the former prime minister’s defense lawyers Piero Longo and Niccolo Ghedini said in a statement.

 “It is to be hoped that in the appeals court there will be a different atmosphere,” they said, describing Friday’s verdict as “totally divorced from all judicial logic.”